mirayatech/TypePrint/README.md

 - `React`
 - `TypeScript`

-## 📝 TypePrint - Your Markdown Editor and Preview Tool

-TypePrint is a modern Markdown editor built, designed to provide real-time preview of Markdown content.
-It is good for writing, previewing, and fine-tuning your Markdown files.

-## 🚀 Features

-- Real-Time Preview
-- Synchronized Scrolling
-- User-Friendly Interface
-- Saves in Local Storage, so you don't lose your work.
-- Extended Markdown Support:
-  - Headings (H1 - H6)
-  - Bold and Italic Text
-  - Strikethrough
-  - Blockquotes
-  - Inline Code
-  - Horizontal Rules
-  - Highlighted Text
-  - Links and Images
-  - Unordered (Bullet) Lists

-## 📦 Technologies

-- `CSS`
-- `React`
-- `TypeScript`

 ## 🍊 Process

 I started by making the UI, focusing on getting the text from the textarea to show up in the preview area right away.